Custom Soil Testing Equipment

 Challenge

-Structural Reliability and Sealing Integrity: The stabilometer chamber is required to withstand pressures as high as 16 atm, which significantly exceeds the specifications of most comparable solutions on the market.
+Structural Reliability and Sealing Integrity: The stabilometer chamber is required to withstand pressures as high as 16 atm.
 At the same time, its dimensions must remain within a strict limit of 278×321 mm.
 Furthermore, the elevated pressure dramatically increases the risk of leakage, particularly at connection points.

 Approach & Solution

 The customer approached us with a request to develop a triaxial compression testing rig for soil analysis.
 The project required the design of both a stabilometer chamber and a load application system.
-The goal was to deliver a solution that provided a competitive edge while meeting the international standard for such tests—ISO 3601-2.
-Existing market alternatives could not operate at pressures as high as 16 atm.
+The goal was to deliver a solution that provided a competitive edge while meeting the international standard for such tests – ISO 3601-2.
 Additionally, the customer’s product team emphasized addressing user complaints about competitor solutions, particularly regarding the cumbersome and time-consuming process of loading soil samples.
 The presence of competitors also necessitated cost-efficient design and logistics to ensure the customer’s business model remained viable.

 Stabilometer chamber diagram